 Both Puppeteer and Selenium WebDriver are tools that help developers control web browsers through code.
 They're commonly used for automated testing, taking screenshots, and scraping web content.
 While Puppeteer works specifically with Chrome/Chromium browsers and is made by Google, Selenium WebDriver supports multiple browsers like Chrome, Firefox, and Safari.

-Puppeteer provides a high-level API for controlling a headless Chrome browser, while Selenium WebDriver provides a low-level API for controlling various browsers.
-Puppeteer is more suitable for web scraping and automation, while Selenium is more suitable for cross-browser testing.
+Puppeteer provides a high-level API for controlling headless Chrome, while Selenium WebDriver provides a low-level API for controlling various browsers.
+Puppeteer is faster and more efficient, but Selenium provides more flexibility and compatibility.

-Both packages have excellent TypeScript support, with Puppeteer having a more comprehensive type definition.
+Both packages have excellent TypeScript support, with type definitions and documentation available.

-Puppeteer is only compatible with Chrome and Chromium-based browsers, while Selenium supports multiple browsers including Chrome, Firefox, Edge, and Safari.
+Puppeteer is compatible with Chrome and Chromium, while Selenium WebDriver is compatible with multiple browsers, including Chrome, Firefox, Edge, and Safari.

-Puppeteer has fewer dependencies (14) compared to Selenium (21), making it a more lightweight option.
+Puppeteer has fewer dependencies (12) compared to Selenium WebDriver (20), making it a more lightweight option.

 Both packages are compatible with popular frameworks like React, Angular, and Vue.js.

-Puppeteer has a more active community with more contributors and issues closed in the past year.
+Puppeteer has a more active community, with more contributors and issues resolved in the past year.

 1const puppeteer = require('puppeteer');